RogueRails/resources/workflows/technical_setup.md

 1. Download and install [VirtualBox][virtualbox]
 2. Download and install the latest version of [Vagrant][vagrant]
+3. Create a github.com account, if you don't have one already
 3. Clone the starter_app into whatever project directory you want using the code: ` git clone git@github.com:RogueRails/starter_app.git`

 #### Install the box